Oral & Maxillofacial Surgery, 4-year Certificate Program

 The first year of the program consists of seven months on the Oral and Maxillofacial Surgery Service and five months on the Anesthesia Service at NYU Medical Center.
 The resident functions as a first year anesthesia resident with on call responsibilities.
-In addition the resident completes Basic Science Courses at NYU College of Dentistry and a Physical Diagnosis Course.
+In addition the resident completes Basic Science Courses at NYU Dentistry and a Physical Diagnosis Course.

-Oral/Maxillofacial Surgery: 7 months
+Oral/Maxillofacial Surgery: 7 Blocks

-The second year of the program is dedicated to completion of the off-service rotations and gaining experience in major oral and maxillofacial surgery procedures.
-While on General Surgery and Medicine rotations, the resident functions as a first-year resident with on-call responsibilities.
+The second year of the program is dedicated to completion of the off service rotations and gaining experience in major oral and maxillofacial surgery procedures.
+While on General Surgery and Medicine rotations the resident functions as a first year resident with on-call responsibilities.

-General Surgery: 4 months
+General Surgery: 4 Blocks

-Medicine: 2 months
+Medicine: 2 Blocks

-Oral/Maxillofacial Surgery: 6 months
+Oral/Maxillofacial Surgery: 7 Blocks

-SICU: 1 month
+SICU: 1 Block

-ER: 1 month
+ER: 1 Block

-Elective: 1 month
+Elective: 1 Block

-Oral/Maxillofacial Surgery: 9 months
+Oral/Maxillofacial Surgery: 9 Blocks